C2SM/git-course/advanced/slides/slides.md

 # Questions?
 Comments?

 <!--
-Leave this up for the remaining time.
+- Leave this up for the remaining time
+- Before opening the floor, close the loop:
+  - Mention the feedback form

-Before opening the floor, close the loop: mention the feedback form, where the slides and exercises stay available, and that they can open an issue on the course repository if they find a mistake, which is a nice application of what they just learned.
+  - Slides and exercises stay available
+  - They can open an issue on the course repo if they find a mistake - a nice application of what they just learned

-If the room is quiet, seed it with a question of our own: which tool from today they expect to use first, or whether their group already has a review convention.
-That usually gets the discussion started.
+- If the room is quiet, seed it with a question of our own:
+  - Which tool from today do they expect to use first?
+  - Does their group already have a review convention?
+  - That usually gets the discussion started

-Thank them, and mention the next course in the series if the date is known.
+- Thank them, mention the next course in the series if the date is known -->
--->